Commercial Pilot Certificate

 It has never been a better time to become a commercial pilot.
-Expectations are that the airlines will experience a huge shortage of pilots within the next 3-5 years.
+The airlines are experiencing a huge shortage of pilots.
 The best part is you can finally get paid for doing something you absolutely love.
 Becoming a commercial pilot opens up a whole new set of possibilities for your flying career.
 Here are some benefits to deciding to pursue your commercial pilot license:

-• The skills you learn while pursuing your commercial pilot license will enhance your safety as a pilot.
+• The skills you learn while pursuing your commercial pilot certificate will enhance your safety as a pilot.

 • You will be able to fly airplanes with greater skill, accuracy, and more advanced equipment.

 • You will be able to perform more advanced maneuvers and emergency procedures with greater confidence.

 • You will increase your knowledge and understanding of aircraft systems.